 Ann Arbor Cross Country Skiing

 Hudson Mills Metropark

-The best part is that several amenities are available at the Activity Center — rental equipment, food service, and a heated lounge.
+The best part is that several amenities are available at the Activity Center — a heated lounge, restrooms, and snack vending.
 You can even pick up a trail map for help navigating the trails.